wdi-sg/project-2/README.md

 As a serious/committed user of the Oracle of Changes, I
 - want to regularly consult the traditional yarrow stalk oracle without the hefty time commitment (typically 20 to 30 minutes to obtain a hexagram).
+- want the divination result to be automatically generated from the hexagram obtained from the oracle
 - want to conveniently refer to reliable sources for divination texts.
 - want reliable Chinese-English correspondence of divination texts at my fingertips.
-- want a clean, core experience stripped of all the kitsch and clichéd design commonly associated with all things fortune-telling and Chinese.
+- want a clean, streamlined experience stripped of all the kitsch and clichéd design commonly associated with all things fortune-telling and Chinese.
--

 ## Acknowledgments